 A. Introduction to Translation

-Translation is a cellular process that involves the translation of the language of nucleic acids (A, U, G, C) contained within the mRNA molecule into the language of amino acids (met, ala, his, etc.) contained in a synthesized protein.
-This translation process relies on a code that converts nucleic acid sequence into amino acid sequence (genetic code).
+Translation is the cellular process that converts the language of nucleic acids (A, U, G, C) contained within the mRNA molecule into the language of amino acids (met, ala, his, etc.) in a synthesized protein.
+This translation process relies on a genetic code that converts nucleic acid sequence into amino acid sequence.
 Note that the genetic code that is translated into protein functions within the mRNA molecule, not in the DNA.

 The mRNA is read by the ribosome during translation as a group of three nucleotides (triplet code).
 Each group of three nucleotides within the mRNA sequence is called a codon.